 Step 6.
 Bust out your paint!
 I used a cream colored acrylic paint, although any color acrylic paint would do.
 When you’re painting you will want to go slowly and paint in more of a “dabbing” than “swiping” motion.
 You will also want to place a sheet of paper into your burlap holder to prevent the paint from bleeding through, given the porous nature of burlap.

 Step 7.
 Remove your burlap and marvel at your cute, hand-made utensil holder!

 I hope you enjoyed this tutorial!
 How do you plan to spend your Thanksgiving this year?
-Josh and I will be going to upstate New York to celebrate with his mom’s family :)
+The Mr. and I will be going to upstate New York to celebrate with his mom’s family :)